-Props: I love it when clients bring props or have a fun, unique concept to capture, but please discuss it with me before hand so that I can properly prepare.
-Examples of good props: anything you use for a particular hobby, sports jerseys, blanket (for laying on or wrapping up in), picnic stuff, coffee/tea, champagne, flowers, balloons, chairs, instruments, bubbles, chalk, confetti, smoke bombs, or even a unique pair of shoes that stand out, basically anything fun that shows your personalities.
+Examples of good props: anything you use for a particular hobby, sports jerseys, blankets (lying on it, wrapping up in it, having a picnic, etc.), board games, picnic items, coffee/tea, champagne, hats, flowers, balloons, chairs, instruments, bubbles, chalk, confetti, or even a unique pair of shoes that stand out.
+Basically, anything that tells about your relationship or gets you talking.

-The Location: I am happy to suggest locations, but I love it when you find a spot that represents your personalities and relationship.
-I’ve shot in some unique locations (cemeteries, libraries, bars) and love it!
-Don’t be afraid of shooting somewhere unusual; there is beauty everywhere!
-Some of my favorite locations to shoot are Lily Lake (Estes Park), Sandstone Historical Park (Longmont), Poudre River Barn (Greeley), Devil’s Backbone (Loveland), White Ranch Open Space (Golden), Downtown Denver.
+We are happy to suggest locations.
+We also love it when you find a spot that represents your personalities and relationship.
+We’ve shot everywhere from cemeteries, alleyways, libraries, and bars, to streams, open fields, barns, and the tallest tundra of the Rocky Mountains.
+Don’t be afraid to shoot somewhere unusual; there is beauty everywhere!
+Some of our favorite locations to shoot: Lily Lake (Estes Park), Sandstone Historical Park (Longmont), Poudre River Barn (Greeley), Devil’s Backbone (Loveland), White Ranch Open Space (Golden), Downtown Denver.